-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Local Authority Code. - kept proper accounting records which are up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities; - assessed the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; - used the going concern basis of accounting on the assumption that the functions of the authority will continue in operational existence for the foreseeable future; and - maintained such internal controls as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Local Authority Code; - kept proper accounting records which are up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities and maintained such internal controls as they determine are necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-I certify that the Statement of Accounts presents a true and fair view of the financial position of the Authority as at 31st March 2020 and of its income and expenditure for the year then ended.
+I confirm that the Statement of Accounts presents a true and fair view of the financial position for the year to which it relates and of the income and expenditure for 2019/20.

-Bob Watson Strategic Director - Finance and Customer Service XX October 2023
+Bob Watson Strategic Director - Finance and Customer Service 3 December 2024 etton

-In accordance with the Accounts and Audit Regulations 2015, I certify that the Statement of Accounts was approved by the Committee on XX October 2023.
+In accordance with the Accounts and Audit Regulations 2015, I certify that the Statement of Accounts was approved by the Audit, Standards and Risk Committee on 26 November 2024.

-Cliff Betton Chairman of the Audit and Standards Committee XX October 2023
+Cliff Betton Chairman of the Audit and Standards Committee 3 December 20224